krn-sytse/ado-syntax-highlighter/README.md

 A browser extension that brings syntax highlighting to file diffs in Azure DevOps, including Pull Requests.
 Making code reviews easier and more efficient.

-This fork is expanded to support the Magik language (thanks to [@sebastiaanspeck](https://github.com/sebastiaanspeck/prism/blob/feature/magik/components/prism-magik.js)).
+This fork is expanded to support the Magik language as integrated in Prism.js v2, and includes a special _Magik_ theme in the [configuration menu](#configuration).
 Furthermore, support for a local Safari installation of the extension has been implemented.

 ## Features